zaiisao/Documentation/en/Video/screensharing_web.md

 - **Do not subscribe to a locally published screen-sharing stream**, else additional charges incur.
 - Ensure that `video`/`audio` is set as `false` when creating the screen-sharing stream.
 - Sharing the window of a QQ chat on Windows causes the black screen.

-## Working Principles

-Screen sharing on the web client is enabled by creating a screen-sharing stream.

-- If you publish the screen-sharing stream only, set `video` as `false`, and `screen` as `true` when creating a stream.
-- If you publish both the local video stream and your screen-sharing stream, you need to create two client objects:
-  - A client object for sending the local stream: Set `video` as true and `screen` as false.
-  - A client object for sending the screen-sharing stream: Set `video` as false and `screen` as true.